ckan/ckan/doc/datastore.rst

 Create users and databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. tip:: The write user does not have to be created since you can also use the CKAN user.
+However, this might not be possible if the CKAN database and the DataStore database are on different servers.
+We recommend that you use the same user for CKAN and the write datastore user if possible.

 Create a write user called ``writeuser``, and enter pass for the password when prompted::

  sudo -u postgres createuser -S -D -R -P -l writeuser